-Formatting an MLA Cover Page
+MLA Format Cover Page

 Abbreviations and Acronyms

-Images and Tables
+MLA Style Images and Tables Guide

-Why Are MLA Citations Important?
+MLA In-Text Citations

-When you cite work in the body of your paper, MLA citations follow the author-page system.
+When you cite work in the body of your paper, MLA in-text citations follow the author-page system.
 This tells you that you should include the author and page number in your in-text citations.

 Setting Up In-Text Citations

-Poems or Verse
+Poems or Verse in MLA Style Format

-MLA Style Citations: Works Cited Page
+MLA Citations: Works Cited Page

 Formatting an MLA Works Cited

-MLA Container Style
+MLA Format Container Style Guide

-When creating your MLA format citations, you might notice the word “containers.”
-In an attempt to keep things simple, MLA created the core elements system.
-The third through ninth elements make up the containers in an MLA citation.
+When creating your MLA format citations, you might notice the words “MLA containers.”
+In the MLA core elements, the third through ninth elements make up the containers in an MLA citation.

 Containers are an easy way to account for how your source material may come in different formats with different elements.
 MLA was trying to make a format that could withstand the changing times, particularly for internet sources.
 The container elements include such information as the version number and publication date.

-Citing Books in MLA
+Citing Books in MLA Format

 This is also going to vary slightly depending on if your book had one author or multiple authors.
 The quick way to break this down is: